Tessa Wheeler: Career

 The Wheelers continued to work together, performing many major excavations within Britain, including that of the Roman villa at Lydney Park in 1928–29, Roman Verulamium (modern-day St Albans) in 1930–34, and the late Iron Age hill-fort of Maiden Castle, Dorset, which was assistant directed by Molly Cotton from 1934 to 1938.
 At Maiden Castle, the Wheelers collaborated with Beatrice de Cardi and Veronica Seton-Williams.
 The work from Caerleon, Lydney, and St Albans were published under their joint names.

 Tessa's excavation of mosaics was seen as her professional trademark.
 She successfully removed a Roman palace mosaic floor with all pieces intact.
+Her aforementioned contribution to the Wheeler-Kenyon method (which was named after her, her husband and Kathleen Kenyon) is also a highlight of her professional career that continues to be important in archaeology today.

-Her later life was blighted by the open unfaithfulness of her sexually adventurous husband, and she also suffered from ill-health, including blackouts and gastric problems.
-She may have exacerbated her symptoms through overwork and a desire to meet the exacting demands of her husband.
+Tessa had ill-health, including blackouts and gastric issues.
+She may have exacerbated her symptoms through overwork and a desire for high standards in her work.
 After a minor operation in early 1936, she became seriously ill and died from a pulmonary embolism at the National Temperance Hospital in London.
 Her remains were cremated at Golders Green crematorium.

 Prior to her death, Tessa arranged many of the practicalities of establishing the Institute of Archaeology, from finance and logistics to arrangement of accommodation at St John's Lodge, Regent's Park.
 The Institute began accepting students the year after Tessa's death.

 She spent much of her early career in the shadow of her husband, like many earlier female archaeologists, but later work was published under their joint names and their contemporaries considered "the Wheelers" to be a team; some considered her to be the more talented field archaeologist.